cloudfoundry/docs-dev-guide/services/managing-services.html.md

 Use any series of alpha-numeric characters, hyphens (-), and underscores (\_).
 You can rename the instance at any time.

-Following this step, your managed service instance is provisioned:
+Run the following command to provision your managed service instance:

 <pre class="terminal">
 $ cf create-service rabbitmq small-plan my_rabbitmq